Check Out & Build Community Edition

 You can also browse the source code through the Web interface.

 As an alternative to checking out the official repository, you can fork the GitHub mirror of the IntelliJ IDEA source code, make changes in your own fork, and send us a pull request.

 The GitHub mirror can be found at https://github.com/JetBrains/intellij-community

 Building and Running from the IDE

-To develop IntelliJ IDEA, you can use either IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate.
+To develop IntelliJ IDEA, you can use either IntelliJ IDEA Community Edition or IntelliJ IDEA Ultimate not older than 15.0.
 To build and run the code:

 - To run the code, use the provided shared run configuration "IDEA".